WebOfTrust/ietf-oobi/draft-ssmith-oobi.md

   WHEN prior record.
     Compare key-state of the update’s verified signature against key-state of prior record’s verified signature.

-    Accept IF update’s key-state is later (in KEL) than prior record’s key-state.
+    Accept IF update’s key-state appears later in KEL than prior record’s key-state.
-    Accept IF update’s and prior record’s key-states are the same AND update’s date-time is later than prior record’s date-time.
+    Accept IF update’s and prior record’s key-states appear at same location in KEL AND update’s date-time is later than prior record’s date-time.
 ~~~